Full course description

 · Comprehensive information about the microbiome from one of the pioneers and leading experts in the field of digestive wellness

-Upon successful completion of all courses and assessments, you will receive:
+Upon successful completion of all course requirements and assessments, you will receive:

-· Verified Certificates of Completion (for each individual course & the entire program)
+· Verified Certificate of Completion (for each individual course)

-· Credential from an accredited Integrative Health University to add to your resume as an advanced specialization· 2 CEUs for Nutritionists, Holistic Health Professionals, NTPs and RDs (BCNS, NANP, NTA, AND)*
+· 2 CEUs for Nutritionists, Holistic Health Professionals, NTPs and RDs (BCNS, NANP, NTA, AND)*

 *Other professional boards than those listed may also offer continuing education and/or financial reimbursement for this program.